raspy135/Qun-mk2/README.md

 This means A modulates B, the result modulates C, the result modulates D.

-Oscillator (ABC)’s frequency (multiple of frequency of D)
+Oscillator (ABC)’s frequency (multiple of frequency of D).
-	When FM FREQ SNAP (In ENV3/4 Other sub-menu) is off, it be adjust to the exact frequency of harmonics (2,3,4,5..).
+	When FM FREQ SNAP (In ENV3/4 Other sub-menu) is off, it can be adjusted to the exact frequency of harmonics (2,3,4,5..).
 If you want clean FM sound, turn FM FREQ SNAP on.

 ### PRM:ENV3/4 / Other

 ![fm2](./manual_images/fm2.png)

-Buttom | Description
+Button | Description
 --------|--------
 1 | 2ND FILTER.
-See the following section for detail.
+See the 2nd Filter section for details.
 2 | FM FREQ SNAP SW.
 Frequency snapping for FM.
 When it's ON, FM frequency will be snapped to numbers.
 When it's OFF, FM has more character, the signature sound of the QUN synth.
 3 | Wavefolding.
 Wevefolding curve selection.
 This filter is located in VCF.
 4 | FM ENV3 CONN.
 Select FM operator(s) to connect ENV3/4.
 After the processing, it will be filtered by ENV1 or ENV2.